jesscancode/tech-job-scraper-case-study/README.md

 ## The problem: scraping that quietly rots

 Job boards change their markup, block datacentre traffic, and rate-limit aggressively.
 My first version was a single Python job on a scheduler.
-It worked until it didn't, and the failures were the expensive kind: silent and total.
 Let's just say the source websites did not like this approach at all 💅

 Three failure modes drove the rebuild: